behaviour

 • A Seating plan is only effective if you review it over the term.

-• Clear expectations, reinforced consistently.
+• Clear expectations, are reinforced consistently.

 • Ensure you have designed tasks to be accessible to each child.